bdesanctis/bamdam/README.md

 The first two functions are bamdam **shrink** and bamdam **compute**.
 When mapping against large reference databases, the output bam files will often be huge and contain mostly irrelevant alignments; the reads with the most alignments are usually those assigned to uninformative taxonomic nodes (e.g. "Viridiplantae:kingdom").
 The shrink command produces a much smaller bam (and associated lca file) which still contains all informative alignments.
 The compute command then takes in a (shrunken) bam and lca file and produces a large table in tsv format with one row per taxonomic node, including authentication metrics such as ancient DNA damage, k-mer duplicity and mean read complexity.
 All datasets are different, so users can then set their own filtering thresholds to decide which taxa look like real taxa rather than contaminants.

 The rest of the functions operate on the output of bamdam **shrink** and **compute**.
 The **extract** command extracts reads assigned to a specific taxonomic node from a bam file into another bam file for downstream analyses, optionally detecting the top reference for that node.
 The **plotdamage** command uses the subs file(s), a secondary output from bamdam compute, to quickly produce a (multi-sample) postmortem damage "smiley" plot for a specified taxonomic node.
 The **plotbaminfo** command takes a bam file as input (e.g. from bamdam extract), and plots the mismatch and read length distributions.
 The **combine** command takes multiple tsv files to create a multi-sample abundance/damage/etc matrix.
-Lastly the **krona** command converts one or more (optionally pre-filtered) bamdam tsv files into XMLs which can be imported into [KronaTools](https://github.com/marbl/Krona) to make interactive Krona plots, in which each taxa is coloured by its 5' C-to-T misincorporation frequency, and additional information such as duplicity and mean read length per taxa is embedded.
+Lastly the **krona** command converts one or more (optionally pre-filtered) bamdam tsv files into XMLs which can be imported into [KronaTools](https://github.com/marbl/Krona) to make interactive Krona plots, in which each taxa is coloured by its 5' C-to-T frequency, and additional information such as duplicity and mean read length per taxa is embedded.
 [See an example here](https://bdesanctis.github.io/bamdam/example/microbe_krona.html)  (make sure to click "Color by Damage" on the left).

 Bamdam reads and writes bams line-by-line, so it shouldn't need too much RAM (usually <8GB).
 A 50GB shotgun sequencing bam file takes a few hours on my laptop, and this should scale roughly linearly, with higher runtimes expected for capture or highly informative data.

-There are still things I want to add/change: (a) aggregation for krona plots, (b) keep only the top alignment in shrink, (c) compute only on the top alignment (should get faster), (d) recalculate mapq scores on the fly so you don't need to remap downstream, etc. Suggestions welcome.

 We recommend running the [tutorial](#tutorial) first.
 Example data is provided.